OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 #### Monitoring

-For proper monitor consider adding:
+For proper monitoring consider adding:

 - Anomaly alerts:
     - HTTP 4xx and 5xx errors above a percent of normal